How to make your retail shop less intimidating

 Simply paying lip service is never enough, though, and all superficial displays of solidarity should be backed up with real, sustained action.

-“We work with many partners and nonprofits in our local communities so we’re not just relying solely on the messaging that we want to put out there,” says Smith.
+“We work with many partners and nonprofits in our local communities so we’re not just relying solely on the messaging that we want to put out there,” said Smith.
 “Working in solidarity with others allows us to get the message out that there’s space for everyone in our stores and in the outdoors.”